fanil-z/islam-wiki/hugo-docs/content/en/blog/hajj/index.md

 ### Day 1 (8th Dhul Hijjah): Yawm al-Tarwiyah (The Day of Quenching Thirst)

-1.1 Enter into Ihram and make Niyyah \
+1.1 Enter into Ihram and make niyah for hajj \
 1.2 Proceed to Mina before Dhuhr \
 1.3 Perform your Dhuhr, Asr, Maghrib and Isha in Mina \
 1.4 Stay there overnight